Bachelor of Laws and Bachelor of Property - CL52

 The rank threshold is the minimum competitive rank required for your application to be considered for entry to this course.

-If you would like to know more about entry scores and the student profile for this course view our Course and Entry Score Profile for Term 1 2020.
+If you would like to know more about entry scores for applicants with recent secondary education and the student profile for this course view our Course and Entry Score Profile for Term 1 2021.

 English (Units 3 & 4, C) or equivalent